 The Vauxhall Astra is offered in several different trim levels.
-Entry-level SE gets you 16-inch alloys, LED running lights, air-con, DAB radio, a colour touchscreen, Bluetooth connectivity, cruise control and electric front and rear windows.
+Entry-level Business Edition Nav gets you 16-inch alloys, air-con, DAB radio, a seven-inch infotainment touchscreen, sat-nav, Bluetooth connectivity, cruise control and electric front and rear windows.

 Luxury kit from the Elite can be added to lesser models at a price, but it can be worth it if you like things such as highly adjustable comfortable seats.
-IntelliLux matrix beam LED headlights, which allow you to use main beam all the time without dazzling oncoming drivers, cost over a grand.
-They’re difficult to justify, though, as they take a split second too long to react and we felt that the full beam spread could be wider.
+IntelliLux matrix beam LED headlights, which allow you to use main beam all the time without dazzling oncoming drivers, cost £1,500.
+They’re difficult to justify, as they take a split second too long to react and we felt that the full beam spread could be wider.

 If you go for a top-spec Astra or dip into the options list, it's one of the most technologically advanced family hatchbacks on sale.
 The touchscreen is big and pretty easy to read, although some colours aren't as bright or vibrant as they could be.
 However, the matt finish means it's easy to read in bright sunlight and it's easy to operate thanks to physical buttons lined up along the bottom.